- The Great Toronto Tree Hunt

 What are my options?

-If you have an ash tree in your yard or on the city owned property in front of your home, you should learn about your options before taking any action.
+If you have an ash tree in your yard or on city-owned property in front of your home, you should learn about your options before taking any action.
 Visiting the website of your municipal and/or regional forestry departments will inform you of any programs that exist surrounding the control of EAB, and will indicate what measures are in place regarding trees planted on publicly owned land, including boulevard trees.

 If you decide to remove a tree on private property, you will have to incur the cost yourself.
 There may be removal permits required - check with your municipality.
 We recommend hiring an arborist certified by the International Society of Arboriculture for any tree work.
 For a list of certified arborists in your area, visit treesaregood.com or call 1-888-463-2316.

-In both the City of Toronto and York Region, infested trees that are located on the city-owned property in front of homes will be removed by municipal/regional forestry staff and replaced at no cost to homeowners.
+In both the City of Toronto and York Region, infested trees that are located on city-owned property in front of homes will be removed by municipal/regional forestry staff and replaced at no cost to homeowners.

 We encourage everyone who has space to plant new trees to replace those that have been or will be lost to EAB.
 Even if you haven't personally lost a tree to EAB, planting new trees can help maintain the overall urban forest canopy.